 DEFINITIONS OF COURSE MODALITIES

-- In-Person – A course that is taken through face-to-face meetings on campus.
-Students will be expected to attend all in-person sessions on campus.
+- In-Person – A course in which all standard contact hours are through face-to-face sessions on campus.
+Students will be expected to attend all face-to-face sessions in person.

-- Online Asynchronous – A course delivered through an internet platform such as Moravian College's LMS, Canvas, with no face-to-face sessions nor live, real-time video conferencing sessions.
+- Online Asynchronous – A course delivered through an internet platform such as Moravian University's LMS, Canvas, with no face-to-face sessions nor live, real-time video conferencing sessions.

 The National Center for Educational Studies